Sanglorian/orcus/Orcus Monsters - current.md

 The best way to determine good powers for a monster is to look at similar, existing monsters.
 However, here is some guidance about the kind of damage that powers should do, by level.

 For each power you design, identify whether it has a single target or two or more targets, and whether it is usable at-will or less frequently (for the purpose of this table, powers usable once per encounter and usable on a refresh are counted together as "surge" powers).
 This determines how much damage it should do, by level.

+**Type**

 Mooks deal static damage, and in general should only target one creature with each attack.

+Elites should have powers that allow them to attack roughly twice as often as standard monsters.

+Bosses should have powers that allow them to attack roughly four times as often as standard monsters.

+**Role**

 Creatures with the wrecker role do bonus damage on all attacks.
 Mooks with the wrecker role should only add half that number to their damage.